 Expansion of the park-and-ride system has been a focus since the late-1990s, with usage growing annually by as much as 20%.
 In recent years, that growth has slowed.
 From 2004 to 2008, regional park-and-ride capacity grew by 8000 parking spaces, and park-and-ride usage grew 49%; however, from 2008 to 2019, regional park-and-ride capacity grew by 7000 parking spaces, but park-and-ride usage grew only 4%.
 The previously developed 2030 park-and-ride need has been largely built, with over 33,000 spaces in the system.
 While opportunities still exist to expand park-and-ride capacity in certain locations, the system is not expected to expand as dramatically and quickly as past decades.
-The most successful park-and-rides have fast and frequent service to downtown and attract users from a wide market area.
-Given the available parking capacity in the regional park-and-ride system, there is a risk when building new park-and-ride facilities that users will choose to drive to existing facilities over new facilities, especially if new facilities have less frequent transit service than existing facilities.
+The most successful park-and-ride have fast and frequent service to downtown and attract users from a wide market area.
+Given the available parking capacity in the regional park-and-ride system, there is a risk when building new park-and-ride facilities that users will choose to drive to existing facilities.
 The system currently operates at around 50-60% of capacity and can accommodate much of the demand expected through 2040.
 Most of the planned expansion in the system are along planned transitways that could serve a different market than the existing system.
 The park-and-ride system and express bus corridors are shown in Figure 6-5.